-The Apple Watch is the “big” wearable debut for 2015, and app developers are creating apps that work with it and its device counterparts (since many Apple Watch apps are powered by the iPhone).
+The Apple Watch is the “big” wearable debut for 2015, and app developers are creating apps that work with it (since many Apple Watch apps are powered by the iPhone).
 Currently, most apps for wearables focus on health and fitness, but that could change as app developers come up with new ways to use wearables to increase productivity.
-And as more objects become “connected” through the IoT, apps involving other smart objects are showing up on the radar too.
+And as more objects become “connected” through the IoT, apps using other smart objects are also showing up on the radar.

 2. More Emphasis on App Security

-A large proportion of apps still fail basic security tests, according to Gartner, and app developers have to pay particular attention to configuration and security.
-More personal and business data is being shifted to mobile devices and people are using mobile in countless aspects of daily life.
+According to Gartner, many apps still fail basic security tests; accordingly, app developers have to pay particular attention to configuration and security.
+More personal and business data is being shifted to mobile devices, and people are using mobile in countless aspects of daily life.
 Yet security threats abound.
 App developers should be able to explain clearly what steps they’re taking to improve app security.

 3. Locally Relevant Content Delivered By Apps

-The boundary between “online” and “offline” has been diminishing in recent years, and retailer, in particular, are exploiting this.
+The boundary between “online” and “offline” has been diminishing in recent years, and retailers, in particular, are exploiting this.
 With iBeacon technology, for example, iOS app developers can target retail customers on a very granular level.
 More venues are using iBeacon technology so that businesses can share information and interact with Apple devices.
-Android is expected to do some catching up in the location-based Wi-Fi sector in 2015 as well.
+Android is also expected to catch up in the location-based Wi-Fi sector in 2015.

 4. Cloud-Driven App Development

-An increase in the use of wearables in conjunction with multiple mobile devices has caused app developers to focus on being able to integrate and sync apps on multiple devices.
+An increase in wearables in conjunction with multiple mobile devices has caused app developers to focus on integrating and syncing apps on multiple devices.
 The idea is to build apps that can be accessed with the same functions, data, and features across devices.
-As the app market matures, apps are integrated on more connected devices.
-This is expected to have the effect of highlighting the importance of user experience no matter what type of screen a user views.
+As the app market matures, apps are integrated into more connected devices.
+This is expected to highlight the importance of user experience no matter what type of screen a user views.

 The cloud allows app developers to coordinate apps across devices for users.